Math-Maroc/ThinkAI/README.md

 For more information, feel free to check our dedicated website: https://thinkai.ma/

+## Challenges

+### NLP Challenge
+The goal of this challenge is to train a language model useful to Moroccans.
+It can be as generic as pretraining a model on a large Moroccan corpus or as specific as fine-tuning a model on a downstream task such as text summarization, translation, question-answering…

+### Diffusion Challenge
+The goal of this challenge is to personalize a text-to-image diffusion model on Moroccan concepts or style, that can be used for fashion, architecture or any other creative field.
+The model should be capable of producing personalized and culturally relevant images based on input text.

+### AI Product Challenge
+The goal of this challenge is to develop a product that solves a real-world problem faced by Moroccans.
+Participants will be required to ideate, design, and develop a working prototype of their product using AI technologies - without any need to train the model.
+The product can be in any industry, including healthcare, education, finance, and agriculture.

 ## Sponsors
 We would like to express our sincere gratitude to our sponsors whose generous support made this event possible: